 Her: You don’t even have a daily washing ritual.

 Me: Right.
 All that fussing is anathema to the purpose of facial hair.
 I’ve got a free range beard.
 My grandfather looked sharp, though.
 Business suits at work, cardigan sweaters at home.
 Knee-high dress socks, even with shorts.
-In the garden he looked just like Higgins from Magnum, P.I.
+In the garden he looked just like Higgins from Magnum, P.I.–the real Magnum, P.I. with the moustache and Higgins isn’t some pleasant, pint-sized blonde.

 Her: It sounds like he stuck in the 1940’s and just stayed there.